-The Independent Community Bankers of America, representing community banks across the nation with nearly 50,000 locations, appreciates the opportunity to provide this statement for the record for today's hearing titled: "Digital Dollar Dilemma: The Implications of a Central Bank Digital Currency and Private Sector Alternatives."
+The Independent Community Bankers of America, representing community banks across the nation with nearly 50,000 locations, appreciates the opportunity to provide this statement for the record for today's hearing titled: "Digital Assets and the Future of Finance: Examining the Benefits and Risks of a U.S. Central Bank Digital Currency."
 ICBA believes that clear and significant risks would be derived from the adoption of a CBDC and few if any clearly defined benefits.
 For the reasons set forth in this statement, ICBA strongly opposes the creation of a U.S. CBDC and urges Congress to oppose this unprecedented and transformative step as well.
-The policy goals identified in support of a CBDC would best be addressed through alternatives that are readily available in the market today such as FedNow.
-Similarly, community bankers also believe a wholesale CBDC, a potential form of digital currency limited to financial institutions, is unnecessary given the increasing adoption of instant payment solutions.
+The policy goals identified in support of a CBDC would best be addressed through alternatives that are readily available in the market today.

-Last year, ICBA filed a comment letter with the Federal Reserve Board of Governors on its public consultation paper, "Money and Payments: The U.S. Dollar in the Age of Digital Transformation," which solicits views from stakeholders on the risks and benefits of a potential U.S. CBDC.
+ICBA recently filed a comment letter with the Federal Reserve Board of Governors on its public consultation paper, "Money and Payments: The U.S. Dollar in the Age of Digital Transformation," which solicits views from stakeholders on the risks and benefits of a potential U.S. CBDC.
 The views summarized in this statement are set forth more comprehensively in our comment letter and reflect extensive consultations with community bankers serving rural, suburban, and urban markets in all regions of the United States.